 5. Eat Your Water

 In addition to the fiber, antioxidants, vitamins and minerals that come standard, fruits and vegetables are virtually all water.
-According to Berkeley Wellness, cucumbers are 96.7% water; tomatoes are 94.5% water; grapefruit and cantaloupe are both 90% water.
+According to Berkeley Wellness, cucumbers are 96.7% water; tomatoes are 94.5%; grapefruit and cantaloupe are both 90%.
 Enjoy a cucumber and tomato salad before your meal and you’ve hydrated, given your body mega doses of vitamins and minerals and filled up on fiber.
-A note about watermelon: Even though watermelon lives up to its name and is 92% water, enjoy this fruit in moderation.
+A note about watermelon: Even though watermelon lives up to its name and is 92% H2O, enjoy this fruit in moderation.
 Watermelon scores a 72 on the glycemic index and can cause blood sugar to spike.